jesse-ai/docs/docs/getting-started/docker.md

 ```

-Start Jesse container and it's dependencies:
+Start Jesse container and its dependencies:
 ```sh
 docker-compose run jesse bash
 ```

-Now you're logged into a terminal inside the jesse container, let's create a new project at `/home`, the docker mounted volume from your local machine, so we can open it with a code editor:
+Now you're logged into a terminal inside the Jesse container, let's create a new project at `/home`, the docker mounted volume from your local machine, so we can open it with a code editor:
 ```sh
 cd /home
 jesse make-project mybot